benwiz/audio/guitar-looper/README.md

 Progress halted because of challenges with realtime audio io on raspberry pi.
 See [bela-dsp](../bela-dsp) for continuation.

+### Retrospective

+Rust worked excellently, I would do it again but need more experience with the physical io.

 ## How

 - dsp